pycom/pydocs/pybytes/integrations/azure.md

 Try to send some signal messages with your device.
 You should be able to see in the dashboard that the system has received them.
-More information on testing device's connectivity could be found [here](https://docs.microsoft.com/en-us/azure/iot-hub/tutorial-connectivity).
+More information on the testing device's connectivity could be found [here](https://docs.microsoft.com/en-us/azure/iot-hub/tutorial-connectivity).

 ![Test device connectivity](../../.gitbook/assets/07_azure_integration.png)